The shoulder is an incredibly complex joint. Even an injury that appears minor can cause severe pain and limit your range of motion.

 Every shoulder treatment, including shoulder surgery, at Orthopaedic Specialists of Austin begins with a diagnosis, which is crucial in determining your ideal course of action.
 Below are typical orthopedic conditions that Dr. Seade treats:

-- Frozen Shoulder: Adhesive Capsulitis is also known as frozen shoulder, due to the pain, loss of motion, and stiffness experienced in the shoulder.
+- Adhesive Capsulitis is also known as frozen shoulder, due to the pain, loss of motion, and stiffness experienced in the shoulder.

-- Instability: Dislocation or sublaxation occurs when the upper arm bone is forced out of the shoulder socket, or when the shoulder joint extends beyond its normal range of motion.
+- Dislocation or subluxation occurs when the upper arm bone is forced out of the shoulder socket, or when the shoulder joint extends beyond its normal range of motion.
 The doctor will need to reinsert the arm bone into the socket.

-- Rotator Cuff Tears: The muscles and tendons in your shoulder connect the blade to the upper arm bone.
+- The muscles and tendons in your shoulder connect the blade to the upper arm bone.
 A tear may be of partial or full thickness.

-- Shoulder Arthritis: Progressive pain in the shoulder may be a sign of one of three types of arthritis: osteoarthritis, rheumatoid, or posttraumatic.
+- Progressive pain in the shoulder may be a sign of one of three types of arthritis: osteoarthritis, rheumatoid, or posttraumatic.